Keyword Cannibalization: How to find it and fix it

 Consolidate content and pages

-If you have two or more similar pages covering the same topic it might be worth considering to consolidate those pages into one single page that covers the said topic.
-Not only do you get one, longer, article.
-You would probably also cover more on that subject through this merged piece of content.
+If you have two or more similar pages covering the same topic, it might be worth considering consolidating those pages into one single page that covers the said topic.
+This helps avoid SEO keyword cannibalization, where multiple pages targeting the same keywords can harm each other’s search engine rankings due to ambiguity about which page is the most relevant.
+Not only do you get one, longer article, but you would probably also cover more on that subject through this merged piece of content.
 Like our example earlier on, the guide about ‘how to repair armchairs’.

 If you decided to merge two, or more, pages it’s not only important to move your content and make sure it fits in good with whatever page you are merging with.
 Even if it means you have to do some rewriting or even remove some pieces.
 It’s also very important that you do a 301-redirect from the page you are abandoning, to the page URL you are merging to.